The History of a Mysterious Old Fortress

 The restoration had taken many years you are looking at least half a century to get to this final stage.

-The Falcon Tower is currently opened to public and a free entrance to all citizens of Konavle.
+The Falcon Tower is currently opened to the public and a free entrance to all citizens of Konavle.
 Others are charged a specific entrance fee.

 After at least three hundred and fifty years, the Sokol Kula has regained its feature and is guarded by permanent garrison that watches over it.